awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 1. Scroll to the **Runbooks** section\.

 1. Use the Runbooks Search bar or the numbers in the upper right to find the Automation document that you want to run\.
-![\[Using controls to locate an OpsCenter runbook.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_list_2.png)

 1. Choose a runbook, and then choose **Execute**\.

 1. Enter the required information for the runbook, and then choose **Execute**\.

 1. In the navigation pane, choose **Automation**, and then choose the **Execution ID** link to view the steps and the status of the execution\.
-![\[Using controls to locate an OpsCenter runbook.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_status.png)

 ## Working with associated runbooks<a name="OpsCenter-remediating-associated-runbooks"></a>

 After you run an Automation document \(runbook\) from an OpsItem, the runbook is automatically associated with the related resource of that OpsItem for future reference\.
-Associated runbooks are ranked higher than others in the **Runbooks** list, as shown in the following\.
+Associated runbooks are ranked higher than others in the **Runbooks** list\.

-![\[An associated runbook in an OpsItem\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_associated_runbook.png)

-Associated runbooks are also available in the **Run automation** list in the **Related resources** section, as shown in the following\.

-![\[Using controls to locate an OpsCenter runbook.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_associated_runbook_2.png)

 Use the following procedure to run an Automation document \(runbook\) that has already been associated with a related resource in an OpsItem\.
 For information about adding related resources, see [Working with OpsItems](OpsCenter-working-with-OpsItems.md)\.